Research

 [1] Smartphone-based Driver License Testing

-Anurag Ghosh, Vijay Lingam, Ishit Mehta, Akshay Nambi, Venkat Padmanabhan, Satish Sangameswaran, ACM Conference on Embedded Networked Sensor Systems (ACM SenSys Demo), 2019
+Anurag Ghosh, Vijay Lingam, Ishit Mehta, Akshay Nambi, Venkat Padmanabhan, Satish Sangameswaran, Conference on Embedded Networked Sensor Systems (ACM SenSys Demo), 2019

 [Paper]